30 May 2026

 Both partners to the marriage were living in Sunbury.
 Helmut’s occupation was stated to be Process Worker (someone who carries out repetitive operations in a factory) while Betty was Receptionist.

 Might the couple have moved then to rural Omeo?
 The National Archives of Australia’s RecordSearch Web function can find files relating to one Nurmsalu only, our Helmut.
-In all cases, his name is spelled with an addition H on the end, the German spelling.
+In all cases, his first name is spelled with an addition H on the end, the German spelling.
 The Estonian T has a soft sound anyhow, more like our D, so Estonian orthography sees no need to add an H where German and even English writers often do.
 For example, the newly independent Estonian Government had to write to the Australian Government to beg it not to spell the English version of its name as ‘Esthonia’.
 There’s a whole file on that topic in the National Archives.

 Helmuth Plays Australian Football